requestmethod/tailwind-plugin-css-themes/README.md

 ];
 ```

-The plugin turns your themes into [Tailwind component styles](https://tailwindcss.com/docs/adding-custom-styles#adding-component-classes), which lets us apply the themes using CSS classes.
+Behind the scenes, the plugin turns your themes into [Tailwind component styles](https://tailwindcss.com/docs/adding-custom-styles#adding-component-classes), which lets us apply the themes using CSS classes.
 The resulting CSS looks like this:

 ```css
 .theme--light {